penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/12_create_tool_servicenow_close_incident.md

+---
-# Module 12 - Create Tool - ServiceNow Close Incident
+title: 12 - Create the 'ServiceNow Close Incident' tool
+description: Build a stateful workflow tool to close ServiceNow incidents with resolution notes. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+author: absaafan
+ms.author: absaafan
+---

-In this module we will create a stateful workflow to close an existing ServiceNow Incident.
-Next, we will incorporate the workflow into our Agent Loop at as tool to enable the agent to close and provide some resolution comments for our ServiceNow Incident .
+In this module we will create a stateful workflow to close an existing ServiceNow incident and add resolution comments.

 ## Create the Stateful Workflow
 1. Search for and navigate to the Logic Apps service